Sample plan

 Chatuchak

 15,000 stalls across 35 acres.
 You will get lost — that's the point.
-Sections to find: clothes (1–6), art (7), food (26–27), and the puppy section (which exists).
+Sections to find: clothes (1–6), art (7), food (26–27), and yes, the puppy section (just look, don't buy).
 Bargain to 60% of the asking price.
+The 'Section 26 Coconut Ice Cream' stall (coconut ice cream served in a coconut shell, $1.50) is non-negotiable.
+Handcrafted leather bags, scented candles, Thai silk scarves are great souvenirs to bring home.
+The 'Chatuchak Guide' app has a built-in map but you'll throw it out and follow your nose.

-3 hours · ~$30 if you actually shop · BTS to Mo Chit, ~15 min, then 5 min walk
+3 hours · ~$30 if you actually shop

 12:30